Bedwars-coder/My_Programs/Python_Programs/README.md

-All the files in 'Python_Programs' folder belong to Dibya Prasad Sahu.
+All the files in 'Python_Programs' folder belong to Bedwars.